Home » Jackie Neal, 37: Blues Singer Was Killed By Her Ex-Boyfriend

 Jackie Neal grew up in a large, musical family.
 Out of the 10 children, nine of them were musicians, following in the footsteps of their blues singing father, Raful Neal.
 The 37-year-old was beautiful and blessed fans with her voice, but in the Spring of 2005, Jackie’s life was cut short over a domestic dispute.

 Like many women, Jackie was having problems with an ex-boyfriend.
 The Baton Rouge, Lousiana native was being harassed by a former lover named James White.
 According to White, Jackie had moved on and was seeing someone new.
 For two days, White plotted to kill Jackie in a murder-suicide.

-In her final moments, an eyewitness told police that White stormed into a nail salon where Jackie was.
-White said to her, “I told you don’t have that n—a by your house, but you had him there anyway.
+In her final moments, an eyewitness told police that White stormed into a nail salon where Jackie was going about her day.
+When he saw her, White reportedly said to her, “I told you don’t have that n*gga by your house, but you had him there anyway.
 You know I love you and we’re gonna die together.”

-She begged for her life.
 “No, James, don’t do it.
 Let me talk to you, just let me talk to you.
-Don’t do that,” Jackie reportedly pleaded.
+Don’t do that,” she was said to have pleaded.